 - Shake the container until the powdered sugar has covered the cereal.
-If the cereal is not completely covered or you can see chocolate showing through the powdered sugar, add the remaining 1/2 cup of powdered sugar.
+If the cereal is not completely covered or you can see chocolate showing through the powdered sugar, add additional powdered sugar.

 - Add remaining M&Ms and sprinkles.
 Stir to mix.

 - You can serve right away or store at room temperature.
 However, I prefer to store mine in the refrigerator and chill for at least an hour for cold puppy chow.